Shallow neural network yields regularization for ill-posed inverse problems: Conclusion and outlook

 \section{Conclusion and outlook}

-In this work, we establish universal approximation theorems that account for both approximation error and measurement error in neural network-based regularization methods for general ill-posed problems.
-For iterative regularization, we develop the expanding neural network method and prove its regularization properties under different assumptions.
+In this work, we have developed a regularization framework for solving ill-posed inverse problems by shallow neural network approximations.
+In contrast to a fixed-architecture formulation, we considered expanding two-layer network classes with increasing width and controlled representation cost, so that the network size can be coupled with the noise level.
+For iterative regularization, we develop ENNs and prove its regularization properties under different assumptions.
 As a by-product, we show that for data with high noise levels, a small network architecture is sufficient to obtain a good approximate solution.
 For variational regularization, we analyze neural network approximation within the framework of Tikhonov regularization.
 Under variational source conditions, we establish convergence rate results.
 In summary, this paper demonstrates that neural networks, when integrated with a slightly modified conventional regularization framework, can serve as effective regularization methods with theoretical guarantees.
 However, several challenges remain. \begin{itemize} \item Our theoretical analysis focuses on shallow (two-layer) neural networks in the classical Barron-space setting.
-Within this framework, we establish \textit{the universal approximation theory of neural networks for inverse problems}: for a given noise level $\delta$, we proved that for the corresponding network width $n=n(\delta)$, the neural network approximation converges to the exact solution with certain convergence rates ($\Phi(\tau\delta)$ under the variational source conditions).
+Within this framework, we establish a regularization theory for neural network approximations of inverse problem solutions: for a given noise level $\delta$, we show that a corresponding network width $n=n(\delta)$ can be selected so that the resulting neural network approximation converges to the exact solution as $\delta\to0$.
+Under variational source conditions, this convergence is further quantified by rates of order $\Phi(\tau\delta)$.
 A current limitation is that the depth is fixed at $l=2$, hence the approximation error scaling as $\mathcal{O}(1/\sqrt{n})$ (Proposition \ref{Approximtion theorem}), does not improve with increasing depth.
 Extending the analysis to networks with greater depth $l$ is an important next step, with the goal of establishing convergence properties and rates when both $n=n(\delta)$ and $l=l(\delta)$ are adaptively chosen.
 However, a principal obstacle to extending our method to deep networks is that existing universal approximation theorems for DNNs rarely provide explicit, uniform bounds on network parameters (e.g., layerwise max-norm radii).
 Such bounds are needed so the algorithm searches within a radius-constrained network class where the feasible set $X_{n,r}$ is compact, ensuring existence of minimizers and enabling convergence to the exact solution.
-Developing a general parameter-bounded DNN approximation theory is therefore key to achieving depth-adaptive rates.
+This motivates the incorporation of parameter-bounded deep neural network approximation results into the regularization framework, with the aim of establishing convergence properties for depth-adaptive neural network regularization methods. \item Beyond the ridge Barron models considered here, recent studies on graph convolutional neural networks (GCNNs) (e.g., \cite{chung2023barron}) have introduced shallow models of the form $f_M(\mathbf{x},\Theta) = \frac{1}{M} \sum_{m=1}^M \mathbf{a}_m^{\!\top} \, \sigma(\mathbf{b}_m *\mathbf{x} + c_m), \quad \mathbf{x} \in \Omega$.
+Analogous to these neural networks, the corresponding function class is referred to as the \emph{graph Barron space} $\mathcal{B}_G$.
+It has been shown to form a reproducing kernel Banach space, and in addition to satisfying a Lipschitz property, it enjoys a fundamental approximation theorem guaranteeing that any function in $\mathcal{B}_G$ can be well-approximated by GCNN outputs.
+Incorporating this graph-convolutional extension into our framework represents a promising direction for future research. \item One particularly important open problem is the development of efficient optimization algorithms to solve the non-convex optimization problems \eqref{OPT-ENN1}, \eqref{OPT-ENN2}, and \eqref{Tikfunc}.
+Another key issue is the numerical implementation of the regularization stabilizer $\mathcal{R}_n(f)$ in Tikhonov regularization \eqref{Tikfunc}.
+The current definition of $\mathcal{R}_n(f)$ is derived from theoretical analysis, but it is nonlinear and difficult to implement using conventional optimization algorithms.
+Finding a suitable surrogate that meets both theoretical requirements and practical feasibility remains an intriguing and open challenge. \end{itemize}